 When it came time to schedule her mastectomy, Jodi discussed reconstruction options with her surgeon.

 "I had some special circumstances in that I am very thin with low body fat.
 Also, because I was only having one breast removed, it was important that I have a natural look.
 The surgery would be complex.
-Fortunately, LG Health/Penn Medicine offers a sophisticated procedure that gave me the results I was looking for."
+Fortunately, LG Health offers a sophisticated procedure that gave me the results I was looking for."

 "My Penn surgeon did the first part of my surgery at Lancaster General Hospital and I then went down to University of Pennsylvania for the second portion of my surgery.
 The care I received at both hospitals was excellent.
 I knew I was in good hands."

-Jodi's final surgery was April 5, 2016.
-Her treatment is now complete.
+Jodi's treatment is now complete.

 "I feel good now," says Jodi.
 She credits some of this to healthy eating through a Paleo diet that cuts out all sugar and focuses on organics.